MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/migrate-best-practices-networking.md

 - You can implement multiple virtual networks within each Azure subscription and Azure region.
 - Each virtual network is isolated from other virtual networks.
 - Virtual networks can contain private and public IP addresses defined in [RFC 1918](https://datatracker.ietf.org/doc/html/rfc1918), expressed in classless interdomain routing (CIDR) notation.
 Public IP addresses specified in a virtual network's address space aren't directly accessible from the internet.
 - Virtual networks can connect to each other by using virtual network peering.
-Connected virtual networks can be in the same region or different regions; resources in one virtual network can connect to resources in other virtual networks.
+Connected virtual networks can be in the same region or different regions.
+Resources in one virtual network can connect to resources in other virtual networks.
 - By default, Azure routes traffic between:
-  - Subnets within a virtual network
+  - Subnets within a virtual network.
-  - Connected virtual networks
+  - Connected virtual networks.
-  - On-premises networks
+  - On-premises networks.
-  - The internet
+  - The internet.

 When planning your virtual network topology, you should consider: